-Larry’s Rebels were New Zealand’s Animals.
-Our Paul Revere and the Raiders.
-The top notch local pop band with bluesy bite, who released a handful of vital discs, and for a brief few years were all over the media, the charts and the nation’s bedroom walls.
-They were Auckland’s first great homegrown pop band of the modern pop era; hard working and electrifying live.
+The Rebels were Auckland’s first great homegrown pop band of the modern pop era; hard working and electrifying live.
 Their cover versions nipped at the heels of the originals.

-Larry’s Rebels’ guitarist John Williams was 12 — a Ponsonby boy born in Pompellier Terrace who was attending the then notorious Seddon Tech — when he first played out in 1962 as lead guitarist in Auckland instrumental combo The Young Ones.
+Larry’s Rebels’ guitarist John Williams was 12 — a Ponsonby boy born in Pompallier Terrace who was attending the then notorious Seddon Tech — when he first played out in 1962 as lead guitarist in Auckland instrumental combo the Young Ones.
 Over the next eight years he developed into a genius pop guitarist.

-The young beat group wrangled a slot at top inner city teen club, The Top Twenty, through the good graces of Christchurch rocker Max Merritt.
+The young beat group wrangled a slot at top inner city teen club, the Top 20, through the good graces of Christchurch rocker Max Merritt.
 Not everyone was pleased.
-Larry’s Rebels clashed with another group of Christchurch imports — Ray Columbus And The Invaders.
+Larry’s Rebels clashed with another group of Christchurch imports — Ray Columbus and the Invaders.
 It was the beginning of a major rivalry between two hot young bands with extrovert singers and young whizz kid guitarists.

-The Rebels replaced Ray Columbus and The Invaders as resident group at the Top Twenty, playing the pop chart hits and learning the ropes as a working band.
+The Rebels replaced Ray Columbus and the Invaders as resident group at the Top 20, playing the pop chart hits and learning the ropes as a working band.

 “The club was open from 7.30pm to midnight.
 You did Friday night, Saturday night and the Sunday Club.
 I got paid thirty pounds.
 Good money.
 After six months I had a new Triumph Herald.
 Some people in my street thought I was a millionaire with my three Stratocasters and Vox and Fender amps.”

-In August 1965, Auckland’s Rebels met the real thing when notorious London R&B outfit The Pretty Things played the Top Twenty at the tail end of their outrageous national tour.
+In August 1965, Auckland’s Rebels met the real thing when notorious London R&B outfit The Pretty Things played the Top 20 at the tail end of their outrageous national tour.

 “They were dirty,” says Williams, “I thought they were a bunch of animals.
 I’d never seen uncouth, uncut people like that.
 Drugs.
 Swilling grog down.
 I’d never seen anything like that.
 We were only boys, and there were these ...
 It was unbelievable.
 Viv Prince, it wasn’t like he was human.
 He was just like an animal.
 I didn’t like them as a band — it wasn’t my cup of tea — but they were an eye opener at the time.”

 The prime exposure soon had managers sniffing around.
 Bob Handlin of Kingsway Productions, a “two bob shifty,” says Williams, began managing the group, which now included Viv McCarthy (son of sports commentator Winston) on bass.
-After a long residency at the Top Twenty, Larry’s Rebels shifted to The Platterack.
+After a long residency at the Top 20, Larry’s Rebels shifted to the Platterack.
 Breaks were now four songs long.

 “Once we signed that contract with Russell Clark, we were on the road,” says Williams.
 “That was it.
 Full time working.
 It was a very professional, integrated agency.”